sensei-hacker/inavwiki/Modes.md

 If you want to launch the plane manually just move pitch/roll stick after you have armed the plane and you have back throttle control.
 If you inadvertedly disarm mid-air before raising the throttle again (you should lower the throttle to arm again) move pitch/roll stick and you will have throttle control back.

+**GLIDER / SLOPER SETUP**

+For obtaining launch assistance for hand-thrown gliders, it's is a bit tricky.
+One possible solution is to setup the throttle as in input for switching modes.
+At lowest throttle setting, disarm and enter passthru.
+Just above minimal throttle, turn on Nav Launch, then just above that, Arm.

+This will allow the FC to reset the launch sequence and be ready for toss.

+Setup launch parameters appropriately:

+nav_fw_launch_climb_angle = XXX (Climb angle for launch sequence (degrees), is also restrained by global max_angle_inclination_pit) nav_fw_launch_velocity = XXX 300?
+(Forward velocity threshold for swing-launch detection [cm/s])

+.
+For stabilized control: at mid throttle enable Angle mode, then at top end of throttle, enable Horizon.

 ### PASSTHRU
 Direct servo control in fixed-wing.